 Ethical considerations

-A statement should be included within the information sheet stating that the participant has the right to withdraw and their responses removed and not longer used.
+A statement should be included within the information sheet stating that the participant has the right to withdraw and their responses removed and no longer used.
 You should also include information about assuring that their information is kept anonymous and confidential so that they cannot be identified in any publication.
 You must include a statement about how they can access your privacy information, such as a weblink.

 You should advise which lawful basis (or bases) under GDPR are being relied upon to process personal data (i.e. whether consent is the only basis, or if other bases such as “performance of a task carried out in the public interest” are engaged)